What excites you about Zasio’s products and services?

 How did you get into Information Governance research and why do you like it as a career field?

-What is the most important thing you recommend people keep in mind about RIM?
+What are the most important things you recommend people keep in mind about RIM?

-What is something you like to do in your free time?
+What is something you would like to learn?